Skip to main content

 ESR/EPR spectroscopy allows determination of atomic-scale physical and chemical structure.
 Shown are three examples of common defects that plague the semiconductor community.

-The Magnetic Resonance Spectroscopy Project leverages the most powerful analytical tool available to accomplish this goal; electron spin/paramagnetic resonance spectroscopy (ESR/EPR).
-In addition to conventionally detected ESR/EPR suitable for larger area “bulk” samples, we leverage several highly specialized electrically detected magnetic resonance (EDMR) schemes that allows detailed spectroscopic information to be obtained in fully-processed individual device structures.
-Finally, we also link the atomic-scale defect information obtained via ESR/EPR/EDMR to actual performance and operation via a multitude of conventional device-level electrical measurements (current versus voltage, capacitance versus voltage, charge pumping, etc.).
+Our magnetic resonance spectroscopy effort leverages the most powerful analytical tool available to accomplish this goal; electron spin/paramagnetic resonance spectroscopy (ESR/EPR).
+In addition to conventionally detected ESR/EPR suitable for larger area “bulk” samples, we employ several highly specialized electrically detected magnetic resonance (EDMR) schemes that allows detailed spectroscopic information to be obtained in fully-processed individual device structures.
+Finally, we also link the atomic-scale defect information obtained via ESR/EPR/EDMR to actual device performance and operation via a multitude of conventional device-level electrical measurements (current versus voltage, capacitance versus voltage, charge pumping, etc.).

 Virtual Lab Tour: Magnetic Resonance Spectroscopy